tanfiona/CausalNewsCorpus/README.md

 |:-:|----------|--------------------|------------|------------|------------|-----------|------------|
 | 1 | tanfiona | 05/24/22           | 0.0278     | 0.0278     | 0.0278     | 0.2221    | -          |

-For a better starting model, we reccomend partipants to adapt the token classification baseline model from [Huggingface's `run_ner_no_trainer.py` script](https://github.com/huggingface/transformers/blob/master/examples/pytorch/token-classification/run_ner_no_trainer.py).
+For a better starting model, we recommend partipants to adapt the token classification baseline model from [Huggingface's `run_ner_no_trainer.py` script](https://github.com/huggingface/transformers/blob/master/examples/pytorch/token-classification/run_ner_no_trainer.py).

 ### Expected Output:
 The predicted output will be saved in a JSON file as `outs/submission_random_st2.json`.
 Alongwhich, the evaluation metrics will be printed in the console.